Malin Ouyang

 Bachelor Student, Department of Astronomy, Nanjing University

-Hi, welcome to my website!
+Hi, welcome!
 My name is Malin Ouyang (欧阳马霖), and I am an undergraduate student at the Department of Astronomy, Nanjing University, China.
 You can find my CV here.

-Like my website, I am still constructing the building in my academic career (now maybe just laying the foundation).
-I am always enthusiastic about discussing science and collaborating with others.
-Please feel free to reach out if you are interested in my work or just want to chat about exciting ideas!
+Like this website, I am still building the foundations of my academic path.
+Please feel free to reach out if you are interested in my work, or if you would simply like to discuss exciting ideas in astrophysics and cosmology.